-Abrasions are a superficial injury to the skin and its underlying tissue caused by rubbing or scraping.
+Abrasions are injuries to the skin and its underlying tissue caused by rubbing or scraping.
 Road rash is a common term used for abrasions caused by scrapes received during an accident.
-Road rash should heal within 2 weeks if you take good care of the wounds and keep them clean and moist.
-Sometimes, road rash can go through all of the layers of skin and require skin grafting surgery to heal.
-If your wounds take longer than 2 weeks to heal, they may be deeper wounds and should be re-evaluated by your health care provider.
+Most road rash should heal within 2 weeks with good care of your wounds by keeping them clean and moist.
+Sometimes, road rash can go through all the layers of skin and require skin grafting surgery to heal.
+If your wounds take longer than 2 weeks to heal, they may be deeper wounds and should be looked at by your health care provider.

 Daily Wound Cares